guotong1988/guotong1988.github.io/research/_posts/2024-09-01-self-drop-for-use-llm.md

 Under the condition that the prompt itself is correct, the more content in the prompt, the more accurate LLMs' response will be.
 The prompt is equivalent to the features of a model's input.
 When training a model on your own, you also hope that, given the correctness of the features, the more features, the better.
 Covering various situations, you can even input the answer directly into the prompt for the LLMs.

+#### 4.3 Baseline Solution

+If we manually review the training dataset by LLMs to identify and correct the error data, this method would consume a significant amount of annotation manpower.

 ### 5. Conclusion and Future Work

 In order to solve the problem that the dataset by LLMs API has a certain number of noise data, we propose our method: First, we sample a seed dataset from the to-clean dataset by LLMs API.
 Then we manually find the badcases in the seed dataset.
 Then we search the to-clean dataset by querying the badcases to find the (most) similar data of the badcases in the to-clean dataset and remove the searched data.
 The manual evaluation results show that our simple self-eval-drop method can improve the accuracy of the to-clean dataset by LLM API to more than 97% by only sampling and manually evaluating about 1% of the to-clean dataset as the seed dataset.